benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 > Encouraging cycling on this unique street would invite conflict with pedestrians, as has been widely acknowledged and especially create a more hostile space for older, disabled and blind people.
 Even in the Netherlands and Copenhagen’s famous Strøget, cycling on pedestrian shopping streets is discouraged – or prohibited entirely.

 _"As has been widely acknowledged"_ — where, and by whom?
-Or below, in a single report into something that's no longer being proposed?
+Mainstream media parroting NIMBY talking points don't count.
+Or perhaps below, in a single report into something that's no longer being proposed?

 > Council officials recommend setting aside objections by LSEG, Edinburgh Access Panel and New Town and Broughton Community Council to proposals to allow two-way cycling on Rose Street in a report to the TRO subcommittee on 11 October 2025.
 >